covid19mm/covid19mm.github.io/index.md

 layout: home
 ---

-These pages are used to host on-going project work done within the group of Data Science for Social Impact and Development at the ISI Foundation.
+These pages are used to host on-going project work done through a Data Collaborative between the ISI Foundation and Cuebiq Inc.

 The research project focuses on the analysis of human mobility and behavioral changes in Italy during the SARS-CoV-2 outbreak.